 Sec.
 665. Public Transit

-Directs Department to continue to partner with Department of Transportation to use TANF and other sources to support public transportation needs of TANF-eligible individuals; requires report on new transportation initiatives.
+Directs Department to continue to partner with Department of Transportation and allows partnerships with other entities to use TANF and other sources to support public transportation needs of TANF-eligible individuals.

 Sec.
 666. Federal Earned Income Tax Credit Participation